Parsoa/Nebula/README.md

 # Benchmarking and Performance

 Nebula is designed to be simple, fast and memory efficient so it can be run on any reasonable personal hardware.
 Using a single processor core, Nebula can count kmers at a rate of 400,000 reads per second from a FASTQ file.
 A 30x human sample can be process in less than 80 minutes on a single core.

+Nebula's kmer counter is very fast, as a result genotyping runtime is mostly a function of memory bandwidth and I/O speed when reading sequencing data from disk.
+Unless you have very fast disk I/O, it's unlikely that adding more threads will improve kmer counting runtime.
+The initial loading of kmers and the final step of genotyping SVs using the likelihood model will benefit significantly from multiple threads, however they account for only 15% of the runtime.
+The kmer extraction step will benefit largely from multiple threads as its most time-consuming component, finding occurrences of kmers in the reference genome, can be parallelized over differnet chromosomes.

 # Citation